ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 `import "cypress-localstorage-commands"`

 Now create a Cypress command named `login`.
-We will use this command to call the [Microsoft OAuth2 token API](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-access-token) to get an access token and then create some fake localstorage info including the token.
+We will use this command to call the [Microsoft OAuth2 token API](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-access-token) to get an [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-access-token) and then create some fake localstorage info including the token.

 ``` javascript
 Cypress.Commands.add("login", () => {
 })
 ```

 Let us set some variables with the information we need to request the access token.
+Here we will use the Cypress environments variable.
+To set them, just set some environment variableswith the `CYPRESS_` prefix on the environment used to launch Cypress.

 ``` javascript
 Cypress.Commands.add("login", () => {